Thasos: Geography

-Thasos island is located in the northern Aegean sea approximately 7 km from the northern mainland and 20 km south-east of Kavala, and is of generally rounded shape, without deep bays or significant peninsulas.
+Thasos is located in the northern Aegean sea approximately 7 km from the northern mainland and 20 km south-east of Kavala.
+It is of generally round shape, without deep bays or significant peninsulas.
 The terrain is mountainous but not particularly rugged, rising gradually from coast to centre.
 The highest peak is Ypsario (Ipsario), at 1205 m, somewhat east of centre.
 Pine forest covers much of the island's eastern slopes.

 Historically, the island's population was chiefly engaged in agriculture and stockbreeding, and established villages inland, some of them connected via stairways (known as skalas) to harbors at the shore.
 The local population gradually migrated towards these shoreline settlements as tourism began to develop as an important source of income.
 Thus, there are several "paired villages" such as Maries–Skala Maries, with the former inland and the latter on the coast.

 Geology

-The island is formed mainly by gneisses, schists and marbles of the Rhodope Massif.
-Marble sequences corresponding to the Falacron Marbles intercalated by schists and gneisses, are up to 500m thick and are separated from the underlying gneisses by a transition zone about 300 m thick termed the T-zone consisting of alternances of dolomitic and calcitic marbles intercalated by schists and gneisses.
+The island is formed mainly by gneisses, schists and marbles of the Rhodope massif.
+Marble sequences corresponding to the Falakro marbles intercalated by schists and gneisses, are up to 500 m thick and are separated from the underlying gneisses by a transition zone about 300 m thick.